Invariant factors as limit of singular values of a matrix: Proof of main result

-If we fix a subspace $U$ with $\dim(U) = n-k+1$, from \eqref{equ-d_k-min} we have: We note that the minimum of a product is less than or equal to the product of minimums.
-Thus, with notation as before, we have:
+If we fix a subspace $U$ with $\dim(U) = n-k+1$, from \eqref{equ-d_k-min} we have: Again, since we work with non-negative numbers, the minimum of a product is greater than or equal to the product of minimums.
+Thus, with the notation as before, we have:

-Now take $U$ to be the subspace $Q_t^{-1}(E'_k)$ where $E'_k = \textup{span}\{ e_k, \ldots, e_n\}$, the space of last $n-k+1$ standard basis elements.
+Now take $U$ to be the subspace $Q_t^{-1}(E'_k)$ where $E'_k = \operatorname{span}\{ e_k, \ldots, e_n\}$, the space of last $n-k+1$ standard basis elements.
 With this choice we have:

-By Lemma \ref{lem-m-M} we can find $m, m' > 0$ such that for all $0 \neq x, z \in \C^n$ we have $(P_tz, P_tz)/(z, z) > m,$ and $(Q_tx, Q_tx)/(x, x) > m'.$ In view of \eqref{equ-d_k-min} and \eqref{equ-tau_t-min}, this implies that $d_k(t)^2 \geq m \cdot t^{2v_k} \cdot m'$ and after taking $\log_t$, with $0 < t < 1$, we obtain:
+By Lemma \ref{lem-m-M} we can find $m, m' > 0$ such that for all $0 \neq x, z \in \C^n$ we have $(P_tz, P_tz)/(z, z) > m,$ and $(Q_tx, Q_tx)/(x, x) > m'.$ In view of \eqref{equ-d_k-min2} and \eqref{equ-tau_t-min}, this implies that $d_k(t)^2 \geq m \cdot t^{2v_k} \cdot m'$ and after taking $\log_t$, with $0 < t < 1$, we obtain:

 Taking limit $t \to 0$ in the inequalities \eqref{equ-log-d_k-geq-v_k} and \eqref{equ-log-d_k-leq-v_k} we obtain as required. \end{proof}